To remove the MySQL Enterprise Service Manager, find the

 Execute this file by typing:

-During the uninstall process you will be given the option of saving existing data and log files.
-Choose this option if you plan to reinstall the MySQL Enterprise Monitor.
+During the uninstall process you are prompted to save existing data and log files.
+Choose this option if you plan to reinstall MySQL Enterprise Monitor.

 If you are not saving existing data, you can remove the